-Our board of directors has adopted a written charter for the nominating committee setting out the functions that it is to perform and has recently amended the charter.
+Our board of directors has adopted a written charter for the nominating committee setting out the functions that it is to perform.
 The text of the charter is available on our website at www.fullhouseresorts.com.

 Our nominating committee's functions include assisting our board of directors with respect to nominating new directors.
 To fulfill its responsibilities and duties, the committee, among other things;